Nanotube-AgNW Hybrid Films

 Alternatively, EMI shielding created using nanotube hybrid films can be quickly and efficiently fabricated using low-cost screen printing for patterning, offering significant savings in manufacturing costs, processing time, and reduced risk of scrap.
 Creating EMI shield patches or circuits from nanotube hybrids is simply print, etch, and done.
 For applications requiring ground plane connection, screen printing conductive silver busbars onto the film makes them integral to the shield simplifying mass production.
 And since nanotube hybrid shielding films utilize a thin, flexible plastic substrate, they can be flexed, folded, or formed for easy incorporation into existing enclosure with limited space and small form factors.

 Increasingly sophisticated and delivering mission critical operation, electronic systems are pervasive in nearly all of our day-to-day activities.
-From keeping us connected to each other and an increasing array of smart devices, to ensuring our safe operation of our vehicles when commuting – especially when distracted – to delivering real-time medical diagnostic information around the globe enabling doctors in one country to treat patients in another, all depending upon wireless connections of increasing density, ensuring uninterrupted operation without interference can easily be a matter of life and death.
+From keeping us connected to each other through an increasing array of smart devices, to ensuring safe operation of our vehicles when commuting – especially when distracted – to delivering real-time medical diagnostic information around the globe enabling doctors in one country to treat patients in another, all depending upon wireless connections of increasing density, ensuring uninterrupted operation without interference can easily be a matter of life and death.
 EMI shielding provides an effective mechanism to control exposure, but traditional materials and methods do not deliver the effectivity and flexibility needed for future applications.
 Transparent, flexible, formable, and effective at pervasive wireless RF frequencies, nanotube hybrid shielding films offer versatility at shielding applications previously considered impossible.
 Proven superior in protection to even copper foil, nanotube hybrid shielding films transparently protect even in touchscreen, window, button, or other apertures in electronic devices.